Did you know?

 Habitat

 Sailfishes don’t live in coral reefs, coastal areas, or closed-off spaces.
 Instead, they live in the open ocean.
-They are found from the surface of the ocean till deep as light can reach, meaning they can be found on both surfaces and at the ocean’s depths.
+They are found from the surface of the ocean as deep as light can reach, meaning they can be found on both surfaces and at the ocean’s depths.

 They live in warm tropical water and therefore are migratory.
 They move away from the equator in the summer and back towards tropical regions in the winter.